What is Lumbar Radiculopathy?

 Prevention

 To reduce risk, maintain a healthy weight, exercise regularly to strengthen back and core muscles, use proper lifting techniques, and avoid prolonged sitting or standing.
+Preventing lumbar radiculopathy involves attention to these lifestyle factors.

 When to See a Doctor

 Seek medical attention if pain is severe, persistent, or accompanied by muscle weakness, loss of bladder/bowel control, or inability to walk.
+This is particularly important if lumbar radiculopathy is suspected.

 Conservative Treatment